MeloMao/Python_game/README.md

 # Python_game
-These programs can running right now.
+These game programs can running right now.